Back to Louisiana

 • Carver Chassion Chenevert Coates Cox Crews Deshotel Dewitt Dickerson Domangue Edmonston Farnum Firment Fisher Fontenot Freeman Freiberg Gadberry Galle Geymann Glorioso Green Hebert Henry, C.

-Plain English: The amendment adds definitions for 'substantial portion' and modifies the bill's language to include content that is harmful to minors.
+Plain English: The amendment adds a definition for 'substantial portion' and modifies the existing text to include conditions related to material harmful to minors.

-• Modifies the existing text to specify that it applies to services containing a substantial portion of material harmful to minors.
+• Modifies an existing clause by adding that it applies when a service contains a substantial portion of material harmful to minors.

 Bill History